Mortgage Interest Tax Credit

 A mortgage interest tax credit allows you to reduce your federal income tax liability based on the amount of mortgage interest you pay.
 The credit is applied dollar-for-dollar to reduce your income tax liability.

-These credit programs are available only for the purchase of a primary residence, and in some cases, you must be a first time homebuyer (not owned a home in the last 3 years) to qualify.
-The programs typically target low and moderate income homebuyers with limits on family income and home purchase price.
+These credit programs are available only for the purchase of a primary residence, and you must be a first time homebuyer (not owned a home in the last 3 years) to qualify.
+The programs typically target low and moderate income homebuyers with limits on family income (adjusted for family size) and home purchase price.

 Who is eligible to receive the credit?